-- Attendance: Student attendance is required and team members are expected to work together with full participation and professionalism.
+- Attendance: Student attendance is required, and team members are expected to work together with full participation and professionalism.
 Spot checks on attendance will occur occasionally. - Participation: During lab, team members work together to complete the steps delineated in the lab guide.
-Members will take turns in different TeamSTEPPS role and each member is expected to fully contribute to the discussion.
+Members will take turns in different TeamSTEPPS roles and each member is expected to fully contribute to the discussion.
 Team members should coordinate rotations of TeamSTEPPS roles.
 Teams should use shared team documents, such as atlas images, that all members can contribute to and access. - Goals: The lab goals are accomplished by accurately following the detailed descriptions in the lab manual to identify structures and learn relationships and clinical relevance.
 Some instructions are very specific about how to find or isolate a structure and others simply instruct on how to identify a structure once revealed.
-Refer to the appropriate images in the atlas and lab manual throughout lab study, such as images of a region's superficial layer (e.g., skin of back), intermediate layer(s) (e.g., skin of back removed to visualize trapezius muscle), and deeper layer(s) (e.g., trapezius muscle reflected).
-This enables you to confirm the surface anatomy at the start of the dissection, where you should be upon completion of the instructions, and allows for identification or verification of structures.
-Use the relationships detailed in the lab manual or demonstrated in the atlas image to confirm a given structure on the cadaver.
+Refer to the appropriate images in the atlas and lab manual throughout lab study.
+Use an atlas as a reference throughout lab studies to (1) recognize landmarks and surface anatomy at the start of the dissection, (2) understand steps during and at the completion of the dissection, and (3) identify or verify structures.
+Use the relationships detailed in the lab manual or demonstrated in the atlas image to confirm a given structure on the cadaver donor.
 Additionally, following these instructions requires an understanding of basic terminology and relationships.
 Once the structures have been isolated, use this relationship to confirm their identification.
-For example, the spinal accessory nerve is located on the deep surface of the trapezius muscle medial to the transverse cervical vein and artery.
+For example, in the forearm, the median nerve is located between the flexor digitorum superficialis and flexor digitorum profundus muscles.
 By following the process outlined above for each lab, you will be better prepared to translate the lab instructions and correctly identify structures in the lab.
 You will learn a great deal of anatomy in the process!